offbynull/coroutines/README.md

 - FIXED: Override of SimpleVerifier.isAssignableFrom(Type t, Type u) unable to deal with arrays

 ### [1.1.0] - 2015-04-24
-- ADDED: Major performance improvement: Deferred operand stack and local variable table loading.
+- CHANGED: Performance improvement: Deferred operand stack and local variable table loading.
 As a by product, code had to be refactored to be more modular / maintainable.
 - FIXED: Missing serialization UID in CoroutineException.
 - CHANGED: Upgraded all serialization UIDs due to removal of internal removePending() method.